fire-fox-2017/api-auth/README.md

 # api-auth
-A simple demonstration of REST API AUTH using Express.JS
+A simple demonstration of REST API AUTH using ExpressJS and jsonwebtoken

 ### Installation
 ```javascript